CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

       --> Success
     ```

     We used the [inline Dockerfile method](/cloud/rahti2/images/creating/#using-the-inline-dockerfile-method) because the `Dockerfile` is only 3 lines.
 After no so much time we have a new image called 4cat in our internal Rahti registry.
 The internal URL is `image-registry.openshift-image-registry.svc:5000/4cat-2/4cat:latest`.
+Where `4cat-2` is the name of the project I am using to write this documentation.``

     ```diff
                        key: workers